kmjch/rubber-ducky/README.md

-# sourcefetch package
+# encouragefetch package

-A short description of your package.
+When you get stuck, encouragefetch fetches encouragements for you to keep going.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)